opencog/docker/opencog/README.md

     * If you don't want to map ports to host run `docker-compose run dev`

-4. Build and install opencog by running `/tmp/octool -bi`
+4. The container has opencog installed, but if you want to install cogutil, atomspace, or opencog due to some change you made in the source code found on your host, `cd` into the mount directory inside the container and then run `/tmp/octool -bi`

 5. For using opencog shells follow instruction [here](http://wiki.opencog.org/w/OpenCog_shell)